 Why I Stayed Vegan

-My decision to stay vegan was down to three things: health, ethics and good food.
+My decision to stay vegan was down to three things: health, animals and the environment.

 I’m extremely passionate about staying fit and healthy, and I genuinely believe a plant-based diet is the best for optimal health.
 The food as medicine movement is rapidly growing, and I’m constantly reading about people who’ve cured their ailments through eating a largely whole food based diet.
 Reading books like The China Study and movies like Forks Over Knives have only strengthened this belief, because at this point it’s not just speculation.
 There is credible scientific evidence that a plant food/vegan diet can minimize or reverse the development of chronic disease as well as drastically improve overall quality of life.